Forming a Family of Disciples United in Jesus Christ

 Saturday Adoration with Morning Prayer is also available each week, from 6:45 AM - 7:45 AM.

-Our St. Agnes Church Faith Community utilizes Wednesdays, as a mid-week opportunity to relax in prayer and spiritual enrichment.
+Wednesdays with our St. Agnes Church Faith Community is a mid-week full day opportunity to relax in prayer and spiritual enrichment.
 Please join us for all or part of these Wednesday events.

 -